dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 <a name="" />
 #### 3.10 Custom unstructured event tracking

-Custom unstructured event tracking is used to track events that are not natively supported by SnowPlow and allow arbitrary name: value pairs associated with the event.
+Custom unstructured event tracking is used to track events that are not natively supported by Snowplow and allow arbitrary name: value pairs associated with the event.

 As well as setting `e=se`, there are three custom event specific parameters that can be set: